 In addition to classifying the polar structures themselves, we also performed an independent morphological classification of the PSG host galaxies.
 Because PSGs are often morphologically peculiar systems, the classifications provided in public databases such as NED\footnote{\url{https://ned.ipac.caltech.edu/}} and HyperLeda\footnote{\url{http://atlas.obs-hp.fr/hyperleda/}} \citep{2014A&A...570A..13M} cannot be considered fully reliable for our purposes.
 Therefore, we visually reclassified all host galaxies into six broad morphological categories: elliptical (E), lenticular (S0), S0–a, spiral (S), irregular (Irr), and indeterminate (M).
 The latter category includes systems whose host morphology could not be confidently determined, typically due to ongoing or recent merging activity.
 Galaxies were classified as S0–a when the disk morphology could not be visually distinguished between a lenticular and a spiral type.
 A comparison between our morphological classifications and those listed in HyperLeda is discussed in Sect.~\ref{subsec:host_class}.

-\subsection{Data Preparation and Photometric Analysis}
+\subsection{Data preparation and photometric analysis}

-For all selected candidates, we followed a standard data-preparation procedure consisting of the following main steps: (1) background correction, (2) masking of foreground stars, background and foreground galaxies, and image artifacts, (3) refinement of the galaxy center, (4) isophotal analysis using the \texttt{IRAF ELLIPSE/FITTING} task, and (5) measurement of the integrated photometric properties of each galaxy.
+For all selected candidates, we followed a standard data-preparation procedure consisting of the following main steps: (1) background correction; (2) masking of foreground stars, background and foreground galaxies, and image artifacts; (3) refinement of the galaxy center; (4) isophotal analysis using the \texttt{IRAF ELLIPSE/FITTING} task; and (5) measurement of the integrated photometric properties of each galaxy.

-Since we used imaging data from the DESI Legacy~DR10, no additional large-scale background subtraction was required, as the survey pipeline already provides well-calibrated, sky-subtracted images sufficient for our photometric analysis.
+Since the imaging data we used were taken from the DESI Legacy~DR10, no additional large-scale background subtraction was required, as the survey pipeline already provides well-calibrated, sky-subtracted images and these were sufficient for our photometric analysis.
 Nevertheless, we verified the background quality for each frame by measuring the median and standard deviation of the sky level in multiple source-free regions.
 These values were used to confirm the uniformity of the background and to estimate the photometric depth of each image, ensuring consistency across all analyzed fields.

-Masking of background and foreground sources was performed using the \texttt{MTObjects} package\footnote{\url{https://github.com/CarolineHaigh/mtobjects}}, which implements a multi-thresholding segmentation algorithm based on the original C implementation by \citet{teeninga2015improved}.
+The masking of the background and foreground sources was performed using the \texttt{MTObjects} package\footnote{\url{https://github.com/CarolineHaigh/mtobjects}}, which implements a multi-thresholding segmentation algorithm based on the original C implementation by \citet{teeninga2015improved}.
 This method efficiently identifies and masks stars, galaxies, and other contaminating sources in the vicinity of each target.
 All automatically generated masks were subsequently inspected and refined manually to ensure that no parts of the PSGs or their surrounding LSB features were inadvertently masked out.